caoduc354/caoduc354/README.md

 # 💫 About Me:
-i'm currently working on Comartek
+i'm currently working on TNTech

 # 💻 Tech Stack: